 Download minutes as a pdf document

-Present: Cllr Lane (Chair), Cllr Brierton (Vice Chair), Cllrs Goodhead, Harris, Harwood, Salt, Smith, Tromans, and Whitney, Clerk in attendance, Cty Cllr Jackson, and 6 members of the public.
+Present: Cllr Lane (Chair), Cllrs Bendon, Goodhead, Harris, Harwood, Smith, Thorpe, and Tromans, Clerk in attendance, Cty Cllr Jackson, and one member of the public.

 arising from the Minutes

 06/77 Police had acknowledged Council�s letter renouncing Parish Council use of flyers for cars parked on pavements but had not said anything further about their own role.